 Classes are high energy with a party or club-like atmosphere, so get ready to sweat and have a great time.
 Zumba has its own set of moves and steps, and each class is choreographed by an instructor.
 Although you may not know the moves at your first class, you can just move to the beat.
 With time you'll pick up the steps and be able to advance to more challenging choreography.

 According to a study conducted by the American Council on Fitness in 2012, participants burned 9.5 calories per minute doing Zumba -- more calories than power yoga, step aerobics and kickboxing, according to results of previous tests by the researchers.

 Read more: Ballroom Dance Health Benefits

-Judi Sheppard Missett started this type of dance aerobics in 1969.
-Jazzercisers all over the country move to the latest music to burn up to 600 calories in 60 minutes, claims the website Jazzercise.com.
-Not only does this form of exercise give you an aerobic workout, but it gives you the added benefit of strengthening and toning through the use of yoga, Pilates, kickboxing and resistance training.
-In 2008, the Jazzercise organization counted 32,000 classes that meet weekly in over 32 countries worldwide.
+Judi Sheppard Missett created Jazzercise in 1969, and it soon became a fitness craze that's still popular today.
+Jazzercisers all over the country move to the latest music to burn up to 800 calories in 60 minutes.
+Not only does this form of exercise give you an aerobic workout, but it also strengthens and tones the muscles.

 Several types of classes are offered, including a high-intensity cardio class, a core-focused class and a cardio-kickboxing class.
 There is also a "lite" class for beginners that is less intense and low-impact.
 The Jazzercise website stresses that it's not important that you know how to dance.
 The moves are simple and the instructors are trained to provide easy-to-follow step-by-step instruction.